Meet the Family: How to Interview for Senior Care Jobs

-- Let them know you will do light housework, food prep and cooking, errands, transportation and outings, maybe laundry, but don't have the requisite training to administer medicine or check vital signs on a daily basis, etc. This type of clarity is especially important for families of disabled or critically ill persons, who may naively think that you can substitute for a (more expensive) registered nurse or certified home health aide.
+- Let them know if you will do things like light housework, food prep and cooking, errands, transportation and outings and laundry.
+Also inform them if you don't have the requisite training to administer medicine or check vital signs on a daily basis, etc. This type of clarity is especially important for families of disabled or critically ill persons, who may naively think that you can substitute for a (more expensive) registered nurse or certified home health aide.

 Talk them through a typical day.
 What time will you arrive or leave?
 Most families are thrown into the situation of needing senior or elder care without much warning.
 They most likely will not be used to having strangers in their home and the need to schedule care.
 Help them plan accordingly, and let them know exactly what to expect/depend on.